 Mergers and Acquisitions

-The company bolstered its ice cream product line up in 2016 after acquiring Friendly's Ice Cream's retail and manufacturing business for $155 million in cash.
-The Friendly's brand complements the company's Mayfield and Dean's Country Fresh ice cream brands.
-Prior to Dean Foods' acquisition, Friendly's made and distributed a variety of ice cream products; it also operates a restaurant chain in the northeastern US that was not part of the sale.
+retail and manufacturing ice cream business for $155 million in cash.
+Prior to the acquisition, Friendly's made and distributed a variety of ice cream products; it also operates a restaurant chain in the northeastern US that was not part of the acquisition.
+The Friendly's brand complements Dean's line-up of ice cream brands, including Mayfield and Dean's Country Fresh.